 I dreamed a dove emerged from the cuckoo clock.

 You can hear me take it on with a quick musical interpretation using the player gadget below.
+If you don’t see a player gadget (some readers don’t) you can use this highlighted hyperlink instead.
 In another week, it might be better performed, but it felt good to get it out during this one.

 *Yes, some of my translation failures this month have been with Rimbaud.